Catherine Ségurane

+Legend

 At the time, Nice was part of Savoy, independent from France, and had no standing military to defend it.
 Most versions of the tale have Catherine Ségurane, a common washerwoman, leading the townspeople into battle.
 Legend has it that she knocked out a standard-bearer with her beater and took his flag.

+Historicity

 Catherine's existence has never been definitively proven, and her heroic act is likely pure fiction or highly exaggerated; Jean Badat, a historian who stood witness to the siege, made no mention of her involvement in the defense.
 Historically attested defense of Nice include the townspeople's destruction of a key bridge and the arrival of an army mustered by a Charles III of Savoy.

 Nevertheless, the legend of Catherine Ségurane has excited the local imagination.
 Louis Andrioli wrote an epic poem about her in 1808, and a play dedicated to her story was written by Jean-Baptiste Toselli in 1878.
 In 1923, a bas-relief monument to Catherine was erected near the supposed location of her feat.

+Commemoration

 In Nice, Catherine Segurane Day is celebrated annually, concurrent with St. Catherine's Day on 25 November.